Unveiling quantum complementarity tradeoffs in relativistic scenarios: Results

-Two aspects of this conclusion deserve special attention.
-The first is that, despite the extra difficulty of measuring the results discussed here, they do not rely on the spin of the internal degree of freedom of the system to behave as a clock.
+It is worth emphasizing once more that, despite the extra difficulty of measuring the result in Eq.~\eqref{eq:visi}, it does not rely on the spin of the internal degree of freedom of the system to behave as a clock.
 This could be an advantage for the experimental verification in some platforms once enough resolution is reached.
-Moreover, they have a conceptual advantage from a theoretical perspective since they show that gravitational effects modify interferometric visibility even if the free Hamiltonian of the internal degree of freedom vanishes.
-In this sense, this generalizes the results of Ref.~\cite{zych2011quantum}.

-The other aspect is regarding the discussions in Appendix \ref{app:sc}.
-At least in a first analysis, Wigner rotations present a challenge to approaches that consider clocks as internal degrees of freedom of quantum systems, as considered in Ref.~\cite{zych2011quantum}.
-However, as just seen, Wigner rotations do not affect the higher-order dynamics of the free Hamiltonian of the clock, at least in the vicinity of Earth.
-This means that the approach used in Ref.~\cite{zych2011quantum} is still valid to a large extent.
+Another noteworthy aspect of our results is regarding the discussions in Appendix~\ref{app:spins-clocks}.
+At least in a first analysis, Wigner rotations present a challenge to approaches that consider clocks as spin degrees of freedom of quantum systems.
+However, as just seen, in the vicinity of Earth, Wigner rotations do not affect the higher-order dynamics of the free Hamiltonian of the clock, although they may become more relevant in regions of spacetime with more curvature.